 To discover the value of your time, you need to ask yourself: How much do I make hourly?

-Here's how to calculate how much you make an hour:
+Here's how to calculate how much you make per hour:

-The Rough Estimate: Lop Off Zeros, Divide By 2
+The Rough Estimate: Lop Off Zeros, and Divide by 2

 The rough way to figure out your hourly rate is to assume that you work 2,000 hours per year.

-40 hours per week multiplied by 50 working weeks per year equals 2,000 hours.
+Why 2,000 hours?
+We're assuming you work full-time, with two weeks of vacation and no overtime.
+Forty hours per week, multiplied by 50 working weeks per year, equals 2,000 hours.